-Right to make changes - Philips Semiconductors reserves the right to make changes, without notice, in the products, including circuits, standard cells, and/or software, described or contained herein in order to improve design and/or performance.
+Right to make changes - Philips Semiconductors reserves the right to make changes in the products - including circuits, standard cells, and/or software - described or contained herein in order to improve design and/or performance.
+When the product is in full production (status 'Production'), relevant changes will be communicated via a Customer Product/Process Change Notification (CPCN).
 Philips Semiconductors assumes no responsibility or liability for the use of any of these products, conveys no licence or title under any patent, copyright, or mask work right to these products, and makes no representations or warranties that these products are free from patent, copyright, or mask work right infringement, unless otherwise specified.

-36 PURCHASE OF PHILIPS I2C COMPONENTS
+37 PURCHASE OF PHILIPS I2C COMPONENTS

-Purchase of Philips IC components conveys a license under the Philips' IC patent to use the components in the IC system provided the system conforms to the IC specification defined by Philips.
+Purchase of Philips I^2C components conveys a license under the Philips' I^2C patent to use the components in the I^2C system provided the system conforms to the I^2C specification defined by Philips.
 This specification can be ordered using the code 9398 393 40011.